-How To Make A Radio Wave Back on the Intro Page, we introduced to the idea of frequency and saw that A Hertz (Hz) is a measure of how fast something vibrates [...]
+How To Make A Radio Wave

+Back on the Intro Page, we introduced to the idea of frequency and saw that

+A Hertz (Hz) is a measure of how fast something vibrates [...]

 Just seeing "Hz" doesn't tell you anything about what it is that's oscillating in the same way that seeing "°C" doesn't tell you anything about what it is that has temperature.
 "Hz" is a unit of measure, not a thing itself.

-Last update: 2019/11/25 19:22 Without going into too much detail (yet), radio waves are created by oscillating electric currents.
+Last update: 2019/11/25 19:30

+Without going into too much detail (yet), radio waves are created by oscillating electric currents.
 How many times this current oscillates per second is called the frequency, which is measured in Hz (or kHz, MHz, GHz).

 It's now time to add a few more details.
-Here is a basic recipe for making a radio wave: - 1.
-Get a length of conducting wire and lay it in a straight line. - 2.
+Here is a basic recipe for making a radio wave:

+- 1. Get a length of conducting wire and lay it in a straight line. - 2.
 Cut it in half right in the middle and bend both ends at right angle. - 3.
 Connect the two middle ends to each side of an alternating current generator.

 Voila!
-Assuming that the length of the antenna (the two pieces of wires) match the frequency of the current generator (more of this later), and that the antenna is high enough above the ground, you've created a radio wave.
+Assuming that the length of the antenna (the two pieces of wires) match the frequency of the current generator (more on this shortly), and that the antenna is high enough above the ground, you've created a radio wave.
 As electrons move up and down the length of the wires, they create varying electric and magnetic fields that couple together according to Maxwell's Equations and propagate outward in a doughnut shape.

-As a doughnut shape.
-Horizontal vs Vertical Polarization https://scarcs.ca/howto/hambasics/sections/polarization?rev=1574738526 Here's the critical part though: In the same way that an alternating current through an antenna creates a radio wave, a radio wave hitting an antenna induces an alternating current through it if the radio wave hitting the antenna is in the same "direction" as the antenna.
+Horizontal vs Vertical Polarization

+Here's the critical part though: In the same way that an alternating current through an antenna creates a radio wave, a radio wave hitting an antenna induces an alternating current through it if the radio wave hitting the antenna is in the same "direction" as the antenna.

-Last update: 2019/11/25 19:22 This "direction" is called polarization.
+Last update: 2019/11/25 19:30

+This "direction" is called polarization.

-Effect on Communication In practice, polarization is more important for VHF and UHF communication because signals go directly from the transmitting station to the receiving one.
+Effect on Communication

+In practice, polarization is more important for VHF and UHF communication because signals go directly from the transmitting station to the receiving one.
 For skywave HF communications, the ionosphere can change the polarization of the signal from moment to moment as the radio wave refracts, reflects, or goes through magnetic fields in the atmosphere.
 As such polarization of the antennas on HF frequency doesn't matter much.
-Picture modified from Wikipedia Dipole Antenna